ratiw/vuetable-2/docs/VuetablePaginationMixin.md

   The value of this property specifies the slide size on each side of the center.

+#### # first-page
+- type: _Number_
+- default: `1`
+- description

+  The value of this property specifies the first page number of the data.
+Set it to 0 for apis that provide zero-based pagination.

 ### Computed

 #### # totalPage
 - return: _Number_
 - description

   The total number of available pages.
+This value is taken as the range from the `firstPage` property to the `last_page` field of pagination information.

+#### # lastPage
+- return: _Number_
+- description

+  The last page number of the data.
 This value is taken from the `last_page` field of pagination information.

 #### # isOnFirstPage
 - return: _Boolean_